Lowe hits 3 HRs, Rays roll 12-2 to prevent Yankees WC clinch

 TRAINER’S ROOM

-Rays: With manager Kevin Cash looking to rest 1B Ji-Man Choi and INF Joey Wendle, catcher Francisco Mejía made his first career start at first base.
+Rays: With Cash looking to rest 1B Ji-Man Choi and INF Joey Wendle, catcher Francisco Mejia made his first career start at first base.

 Yankees: 3B DJ LeMahieu missed his second consecutive game with a sports hernia that will require offseason surgery, but the two-time batting champion will attempt to play through the injury in October.
 He received a cortisone injection Friday and the team hopes he can return to the lineup Sunday … 1B Luke Voit probably will be sidelined for at least a couple of weeks with left knee inflammation.
 Voit, placed on the 10-day injured list Thursday, could potentially return later in October if the Yankees advance deep enough in the postseason, Boone said.